 Well done to all of our students and teachers!
 This is an exceptional achievement!

 Please note that the first official GCSE written paper is on Tuesday 3rd May 2016.
-The exams on that day are History and Geography IGCSE.
+The exam on that day is Geography IGCSE.

 Due to the late start of Pesach this coincides with the first day of the Summer Term.
 Please bear this in mind when making travel arrangements over the holiday.